influxdata/awesome/docs/part-3/writing-and-querying-data.md

 We use the following command to write the data to InfluxDB:
 `influx write dryrun  -b mybucket -f ~/path/to/writeCSV.csv --header "#datatype dateTime:2006-01-02T15:04:05Z07:00,tag,tag,double,measurement" --skip-header`

 Finally, it's worth being aware of the `--rate-limit` flag.
-This flag allows you to throttole your write rate to avoid exceeding write rate limits.
+This flag allows you to throttle your write rate to avoid exceeding write rate limits.
 We append the previous command to include the `--rate-limit` flag, for demonstration purposes.
 This example CSV doen't require the use of the `--rate-limit` flag, but to write any signifcant CSV to InfluxDB the use of that flag is recommended.
 `influx write dryrun  -b mybucket -f ~/path/to/writeCSV.csv --header "#datatype dateTime:2006-01-02T15:04:05Z07:00,tag,tag,double,measurement" --skip-header --rate-limit "1MB/s"`